Meet the 2025 Guest Authors

 • Gene Rosow

-Gene Rosow is a writer, filmmaker, historian, and environmental educator whose career spans books, articles, television, film and music.
+Gene Rosow is a writer, filmmaker, historian, and photographer whose career spans books, articles, television, film and music.
 A former UC Berkeley history professor, he’s written, directed, and produced award-winning documentaries and feature films on topics ranging from gangster films (Born to Lose) to Jewish-Muslim coexistence (Routes of Exile), Afro-Cuban music (Roots of Rhythm), medieval knights (Les Chevaliers) and soil preservation (DIRT The Movie).
 His credits among others also include Doctora, Laurel and Hardy: A Tribute to the Boys, Silent Tongue, Zeus and Roxanne, and a new project, Joshua Tree Dance Party (2025).

 • George Bixley